Prime minister promises inquiry after so-called #clockup sees New Zealand time today unexpectedly remain exactly 24 hours after it was yesterday

 Barack Obama was unavailable for comment.

 Comments have been closed on this article, which was published on April 1.
-Additional reporting by Toby Manhire
+As told to Toby Manhire

 The Bulletin is The Spinoff’s acclaimed, free daily curated digest of all the most important stories from around New Zealand delivered directly to your inbox each morning.